ollybritton/aqa/README.md

 * NO UPPERCASE REQUIREMENTS SO THINGS DON'T NEED TO BE SCREAMED
 * Use of `0x123edf` syntax to define hexadecimal numbers
 * Use of `0b100000` syntax to define binary numbers
+* More builtin functions, such as SQRT and FLOOR.

 Also, it **WILL* support the following (to be added)
 * Maps: using the `{` syntax `}`